-audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
+r audited balance sheet reflecting our receipt of the gross proceeds at the closing of this offering.
 We will file the Current Report on Form 8-K promptly after the closing of this offering.
-If the underwriters' over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the underwriters' over-allotment option.
+If the underwriter's over-allotment option is exercised following the initial filing of such Current Report on Form 8-K, a second or amended Current Report on Form 8-K will be filed to provide updated financial information to reflect the exercise of the underwriter's over-allotment option.
 Units: Number outstanding before this offering 0 Number outstanding after this offering 30,000,000(1) Ordinary shares: Number outstanding before this offering 8,625,000(2)(3) Number outstanding after this offering 37,500,000(1)(2)(4) Warrants: Number of private placement warrants to be sold in a private placement simultaneously with this offering 5,333,333(1) Number of warrants to be outstanding after this offering and the sale of private placement warrants 15,333,333(1) Exercisability Each whole warrant is exercisable to purchase one Class A ordinary share, subject to adjustment as described herein.
 Only whole warrants are exercisable.
-We structured each unit to contain one-third of one redeemable warrant, with each whole warrant exercisable for one Class A ordinary share, as compared to units issued by some other similar blank check companies which contain whole warrants exercisable for one whole share, in order to reduce the dilutive effect (1) Assumes no exercise of the underwriters' of combination or earlier at the option of the ho and restated memorandum and articles of a Class B ordinary shares, which shares will automatically convert into Class A ordinary shares at the time of our initial business olders thereof as described below adjacent to the caption "Founder shares conversion and anti-dilution rights" and in our amended ssociation.
-Such Class A ordinary shares delivered upon conversion will not have any redemption rights or be entitled to liquidating not consummate an initial business combination.
+We structured each unit to contain one-third of one redeemable warrant, with each whole warrant exercisable for one Class A ordinary share, as compared to units issued by some other similar blank check companies which contain whole warrants exercisable for one whole share, in order to reduce the dilutive effect (1) Assumes no exercise of the underwriter's or combination as described below adjacent to Class B ordinary shares, which shares will automatically convert into Class A ordinary shares at the time of our initial business the caption "Founder shares conversion and anti-dilution rights" and in our amended and restated memorandum and articles of lelivered upon conversion will not have any redemption rights or be entitled to liquidating distributions from the trust account if we do ation.